tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_3.md

 Lucien looked between Ash and me, his fear giving way to a hesitant trust.
 His voice broke as he began to speak.
 "We didn't tell her mom because… because we were having sex.
 We were in love, but her maman would never understand."

 I felt my eyebrows shoot up, surprised by the admission but still sensing there was more to the story.
-Lucien's face was pale, and he looked as though he were about to be sick.
+Lucien looked as though he were about to be sick.

 "And then?"
 I pressed, trying to keep my voice gentle but firm.